Difficulties and breakups: when love also purifies

 Healing with faith

-After a breakup, wounds, feelings of guilt or emptiness may remain.
-But the heart is not made to stay broken: God can heal what seemed lost.
+After a breakup, there may remain wounds, feelings of guilt, or emptiness.
+But the heart is not made to remain broken: God can heal what seemed lost.

-It is a time of silence, prayer and accompaniment.
-Of letting grace repair what human love could not.
+It is a time of silence, prayer, and accompaniment.
+Of letting grace repair what human love could not achieve.

 Love that matures

-Therefore, even breakups can be part of the vocational path: they help to get to know oneself, to purify desires and to prepare to love like Christ, with truth and without fear.
+Therefore, even breakups can be part of the vocational journey: they help one to know oneself, to purify desires, and to be disposed to love like Christ, with truth and without fear.

 -

-Do not be afraid to ask for help: talking with a priest or a spiritual companion can clarify a lot.
+Do not be afraid to ask for help: speaking with a priest or a spiritual companion can clarify much.

 -

-Do not idealize or lock yourself away: Christian courtship is a path of freedom, not of dependence.
+Do not idealize or close yourself off: Christian courtship is a path of freedom, not of dependence.

 -

-Do not extinguish hope: if God has permitted a wound, it is because He wants to bring forth a greater love from it.
+Do not quench hope: if God has permitted a wound, it is because he wants to bring forth from it a greater love.